Physician Assistant Studies

 This course will provide students an overview of the major types of healthcare systems along with clinical management practices.
 Coding and reimbursement will be reviewed as well as quality assurance and risk management.
 Access to care, socioeconomics, and legal issues will be covered.

-PAS 529: Clinical Skills I
+PAS 529: Clinical Skills Lab I

-PAS 533: Clinical Medicine II
+PAS 533: Clinical Medicine III

 PAS 537: Pharmacotherapy II